-Weighted blankets have gained significant popularity in recent years, offering numerous benefits such as relaxation, improved sleep quality, and stress reduction.
+In recent years, weighted blankets have become increasingly popular, providing many advantages for users, including relaxation, better sleep quality, and less stress.
 While traditional weighted blankets have long been favored, a new contender has emerged—the knitted weighted blanket.
 In this blog, we will delve into three key differences between weighted blankets and knitted weighted blankets, helping you understand which option suits your needs best.

 1. Appearance and Style